moataz-adel-iosdeveloper/News-Ios-Application/README.md

 # What to use ?

 * Download project
 * from terminal navigate to project location by using cd (project folder location in your machine)
-* run comment (pod install)
+* Run comment (pod install)
 * open file (NewsApplication.xcworkspace)
-* you have to add two scheme for NewsApplication and NewsApplicationTests
+* You have to add two schemes for NewsApplication and NewsApplicationTests.
-* choose scheme you need to run
+* Choose the scheme you need to run

 # change Api key
  from Constants -> URLs -> DomainUrl.swift . change appKey with your key
 # how to generate new key ?